 Egyptian authorities have prohibited safaris and camping in the areas near Bahariya Oasis until further notice, citing security reasons.
 These areas include the western and southern parts of Oases–Siwa and Oases road.
 While the White Desert in Farafra was not included in the list of prohibited areas, this location is generally accessed through the prohibited areas.

 Local driving practices and poor road conditions contribute to a high rate of road accidents in Egypt.
 Road travel, particularly outside the major cities, can be dangerous as cars, buses and trucks frequently drive at high speed and without headlights illuminated at night.
 Two major bus crashes in January 2006, in which Australians were killed and injured, highlight the risks.
+According to the World Health Organisation (WHO), you are more than twice as likely to be killed in a motor vehicle accident in Egypt than you are in Australia.
 For this reason, tourists are advised to enter regional destinations (including Luxor) by air.
 For further advice, see our

 road travel page.